girlsinc/me-and-my-money-edu/src/pages/course/money-messages/introduction/roadmap.md

 nextUrl: "/course/money-messages/introduction/what-do-you-know"
 lastLession: "false"
 lastSession: "false"
-courseModuleId: "5"
+courseModuleId: "6"
-sessionId: "11"
+sessionId: "2"
-pageId: "2"
+pageId: "6"
 ---

+# Overview for Money Messages

 <sparkle-character-intro position="right" character="zynab">
-Ready to get started?
-Here are some of the key things you'll learn in this module
+The entire universe is conspiring to give you everything that you want.
+The fastest way to bring more abundance into your experience is to take constant notice of the wonderful things that are already there.
+- Ester Hicks
 </sparkle-character-intro>

-# Overview for Money Messages
+## In this module you will learn to:
 1. Observe money messages in the media that reinforce stereotypes about women
 2. Describe my feelings and attitudes around money
-3. understand that money is energy, And our relationship to money creates positive or negative energy
+3. Understand that money is energy, And our relationship to money creates positive or negative energy
 4. Explain What is my “money story”, my relationship to money